ROCm/amdsmi/amdsmi_cli/README.md

 # AMD SMI CLI Tool

+**Disclaimer: CLI Tool is provided as example code to aid development of telemetry tools.
+Use of the Python or C++ Library is reccomended for a reliable source of data.**

 This tool acts as a command line interface for manipulating and monitoring the amdgpu kernel, and is intended to replace and deprecate the existing rocm_smi CLI tool & gpuv-smi tool.